Project Overview

 Key Insights and Findings

-Through comprehensive analysis, I identified seven critical areas where the authoring experience failed:
+Through comprehensive analysis, I identified seven critical failure points in the authoring experience:

-Inconsistent naming conventions across more than 80 components increased cognitive load.
-Unclear tooltip guidance resulted in confusion and errors.
-Cluttered interfaces displayed irrelevant options in various contexts.
-The absence of organizational tools hindered efficient management of high volumes.
-The lack of required field indicators led to avoidable submission errors.
-Unclear content limits were only revealed after considerable effort.
-Inconsistent terminology across teams impeded collaboration.
+Inconsistent naming conventions across 80+ components inflated cognitive load.
+Unclear tooltips generated confusion and errors.
+Cluttered interfaces surfaced irrelevant options across contexts.
+Missing organizational tools blocked efficient high-volume management.
+Absent required field indicators caused avoidable submission errors.
+Hidden content limits wasted hours of effort.
+Inconsistent terminology across teams undermined cross-functional collaboration.

 Critical Discovery:

-I discovered that the dialog and tooling problems were not solely about poor user experience; they indicated deeper issues in system design and cross-team alignment, which hindered scalability and consistency across the entire authoring ecosystem.
+The dialog and tooling problems signaled something deeper than poor usability.
+They revealed systemic issues in system design and cross-team alignment that were undermining scalability and consistency across the entire authoring ecosystem.

 Problems Found